-POLITICAL EXTREMISM AND RADICALISM IN THE TWENTIETH CENTURY As one of the first digital archives on Far Right and Left political groups, Political Extremism and Radicalism in the Twentieth Century: Far-Right and Left Political Groups in the US, Europe and Australia contains approximately 600,000 pages of content and over 40 oral histories, spanning the pre-war period into the twenty-first century, making it the most extensive resource of its kind.
+As one of the first digital archives on Far Right and Left political groups, Political Extremism and Radicalism: Far-Right and Left Political Groups in the U.S., Europe, and Australia in the Twentieth Century contains approximately 600,000 pages of content and 61 oral histories, spanning the prewar period into the twenty-first century, making it the most extensive resource of its kind.
 It contains a diverse range of content, including campaign materials, propaganda, government records, and various ephemera, that when combined with the Gale Primary Sources technology, allows researchers to explore extremism and radicalism in new ways.
 Researchers of contemporary topics will benefit from exploring the origins and development of present-day issues, such as the resurgence of right-wing politics, evolution of civil rights movements, and the nature of extreme or radical political thought.